georghess/neurad-studio/README.md

 cd neurad-studio
 pip install -e .
 ```

+### Installing kernels for SplatAD
+If you want to use [SplatAD](nerfstudio/models/splatad.py), our 3DGS-based method for camera and lidar rendering (paper [here](research.zenseact.com/publications/splatad/)), you will need to also install [our custom fork of gsplat](git@github.com:carlinds/splatad.git).

 **OR** if you want to skip all installation steps and directly start using NeuRAD, use the provided docker image or apptainer recipe: